vmware-archive/streaming-runtimes/CONTRIBUTING.md

 ### Other Folders

-YOu can find samples in [./user-defined-functions](./user-defined-functions/README.md) and [./streaming-runtime-samples](./streaming-runtime-samples/README.md)
+You can find samples in [udf-samples](./streaming-runtime-samples/udf-samples/README.md) and [./streaming-runtime-samples](./streaming-runtime-samples/README.md)

 ## Contribution Flow